Full Moon Fever: "Hello, CD listeners ..."

 The original compact disc release of the album contains a hidden track in the pregap of Track 6 ("Feel a Whole Lot Better"), at the point where cassette or LP listeners would have to flip sides to continue.
 The track consists of a brief tongue-in-cheek monologue by Petty, over a background of barnyard noises (credited to Del Shannon).
-The interlude is not included in other physical versions of the album, though it is mentioned (as "Attention CD Listeners") in the album credits of all versions.
+The interlude is not included in the vinyl or cassette versions of the album; it is referred to as "Attention CD Listeners" in the CD liner notes.
 On some later CD and digital releases, it is added to the end of "Runnin' Down a Dream", rather than the beginning of "Feel a Whole Lot Better".

 Hello, CD listeners.
 We've come to the point in this album where those listening on cassette, or records, will have to stand up, or sit down, and turn over the record, or tape.
-In fairness to those listeners, we'll now take a few seconds before we begin side two. [pause] Thank you.
-Here's side two.
+In fairness to those listeners, we'll now take a few seconds before we begin Side Two.
+Thank you.
+Here's Side Two.